 "Perimenopause is the period before menopause when oestrogen levels begin to fluctuate, and this stage can last for an average of four years," shares Briana at By Blu Naturopathy.
 "During this time, symptoms such as night sweats, sleep disturbances, and changes in mood and weight are common."

-Eventually, when you’ve gone 12 months without a period, you’ve officially reached menopause.
+Eventually, when you’ve gone 12 consecutive months without a period, you’ve officially reached menopause.
 So really, it's a diagnosis that can only be made retrospectively.

 In Australia, the average age for menopause is 51, and every woman’s experience is different.
 While some breeze through it with only minor symptoms, others might feel like they’ve been hit by a tidal wave of change.
 The key is understanding what your body is going through and finding ways to support yourself both physically and emotionally.